 ‘I’ll go’ I said to the others ‘I’ll give a shout if I need help.’

 It was Shelly, director of photography, who had bellowed.
-Actually I liked Shelly.
-She wanted some dingle from the trees up the hill so I went and managed to rip a small branch with plenty of leaves off a tree.
+Actually I liked Shelly. she was professional but quite pleasant.
+She wanted some dingle from the trees up the hill so I went off and managed to rip a small branch with plenty of leaves from a tree.
 I took it to the set and had to hold it steady in view of the camera lens to give some atmosphere to the shot.

 Derek Fowlds with Nina Young and cuddly toy